Volkswagen Beetle

 The Volkswagen Beetle, officially the Volkswagen Type 1, (Note: It is known informally in German as der Käfer (meaning "beetle"), in parts of the English-speaking world as the Bug, and by many other nicknames in other languages.) is a small family car produced by the German company Volkswagen from 1938 to 2003.
 (Note: While the first units were produced in 1938, series production did not commence until 1945.)
 A global cultural icon known for its bug-like design, the Beetle is widely regarded as one of the most influential cars of the 20th century.
-Its production period of 65 years is the longest for any single generation of automobile, (Note: It is the longest-running automobile without significant changes in design; the Chevrolet Suburban is the longest-running nameplate.) and its total production of 21.5 million units makes it the most produced car of a single platform in history and the second-highest of all nameplates manufactured in the 20th century.
+Its production period of 65 years is the longest for any single generation of automobile.
+(Note: It is the longest-running automobile without significant changes in design; the Chevrolet Suburban is the longest-running nameplate.)
+With 21.5 million units produced over twenty locations worldwide, the Beetle is the best-selling car of a single platform in history and the second best-selling car nameplate of the 20th century.

-The Beetle was conceived in the early 1930s.
-The leader of Nazi Germany, Adolf Hitler, decided there was a need for a people's car—an inexpensive, simple, mass-produced car—to serve Germany's new road network, the Reichsautobahn.
-The German engineer Ferdinand Porsche and his design team began developing and designing the car in the early 1930s, but the fundamental design concept can be attributed to Béla Barényi in 1925, predating Porsche's (Note: When referring to the surname "Porsche" of Ferdinand Porsche, it should not be mistaken for the automotive brand he established.
+The Beetle was conceived in the early 1930s, when the leader of Nazi Germany, Adolf Hitler, decided there was a need for a people's car—an inexpensive, simple, mass-produced car—to serve Germany's new road network, the Reichsautobahn.
+Engineer Ferdinand Porsche and his design team began developing and designing the car in the early 1930s, but the fundamental design concept can be attributed to Béla Barényi in 1925, predating Porsche's (Note: When referring to the surname "Porsche" of Ferdinand Porsche, it should not be mistaken for the automotive brand he established.
 The correct term for the company is Porsche AG, or "Porsche" followed by the specific model name (e.g., Porsche Cayenne).) claims by almost ten years.
 The result was the Volkswagen Type 1 and the introduction of the Volkswagen brand.
-Volkswagen initially slated production for the late 1930s, but the outbreak of war in 1939 meant that production was delayed until the war had ended.
-The car was originally called the Volkswagen Type 1 and marketed simply as the Volkswagen.
-It was not until 1968 that it was officially named the "Beetle".
+Volkswagen initially slated production for the late 1930s, but the outbreak of World War II in 1939 delayed production until the war ended in 1945.
+The car was originally called the Volkswagen Type 1 and marketed simply as the Volkswagen; it was not until 1968 that it was officially named the "Beetle".